gschaumb/team03-capstone/docs/index.md

 ## Capstone Project Implementation and Hypothesis

 In Milestone 2, we performed initial testing with a basic RAG setup (refer to Figure 1).
-Our Capstone project expands upon this by investigating how an agentic approach might improve upon the basic RAG results.
+Our Capstone project expands upon this with a goal of showing that agentic RAG improves results with the Enron knowledgebase when compared with basic RAG and unaugmented responses.
 Additionally, we introduced the capability to search through the extensive Enron email corpus, presenting emails potentially related to the user's query.

 **Figure 1**
 *Basic RAG Architecture:*